mohebmaher/GDSC-California-Housing-Prices/readme.md

 ## Performance

-The final model achieved an R-squared metric of about 83%.
+The final model initially achieved an R-squared metric of about 84%.

 ## Additional Information